Grandma’s Quick Pickled Cucumbers – Refrigerator Pickles

 Expert Tips

-- White vinegar is the traditional vinegar for this recipe and a great place to start.
+- Vinegar Options: White vinegar is the traditional vinegar for this recipe and a great place to start.
 Apple cider or rice wine vinegar are also good.

-- Want to add a little spice?
-Toss in a jalapeno cut in half (delicious!).
+- Spice It Up: Want to add a little spice?
+Toss in a jalapeño cut in half (delicious!) or add some red pepper flakes.

-- I love these glass containers with lids to have things like this in my fridge.
+- Pickle Jars: I love these glass containers with lids to have things like this in my fridge.
 I also use a mason jar and one of these reusable lids really often.

 More Preserving Recipes to Consider